-It’s getting near Halloween time and everyone is looking to make their images appear a bit more spooky.
+When it’s near Halloween time, everyone is looking to make their images appear a bit more spooky.
 This image of a cemetery is a little scary, but realistic lightning will set the scene off perfectly.
 In this tutorial on making lightning in Photoshop, you will make your own lightning from scratch.
 (Image: Dollar Photo Club)

 On the image, make a new layer, create a black to white gradient, diagonally from the top left, to the bottom right.

 You can start to see the lightning

 Adjust levels to bring out the lightning, Cmd/Ctrl+L.

 In the levels box: slide the black arrow to the right and the middle one to the right too, until it looks nice and clean

 choose a black brush and clean up the lightning by painting out the areas that you don’t want

 Change the layer blending mode to Screen to allow the photo to show through underneath

 Also Choose Ctrl/Cmd+T for free transform.
 Use this tool to scale, rotate and position your main lightning shaft to be striking an object on the earth.